Anoma in Elixir

 Elixir, therefore, seems suitable for our implementation.

-- Its interactive environment supports both productive development
+- Its interactive environment supports both productive development practices and multi-agent system analysis.

 - The OTP basis fosters application robustness.